Bottled water: Contamination

-In August 2014, city officials in Toledo, Ohio, banned local tap water after toxins from an algae bloom in Lake Erie were found in the city's water supply.
+In August 2014, city officials in Toledo, Ohio banned local tap water after toxins from an algae bloom in Lake Erie were found in the city's water supply.
 The American Red Cross and AmeriCares responded by helping coordinate the distribution of bottled water to the 500,000 area residents impacted by the ban.

+The city of Flint, Michigan supplied bottled water to its residents for four years after it was discovered that the city's tap water supply was contaminated with lead, and elevated levels of total trihalomethanes (TTHM) – cancer-causing chemicals that are by-products of the chlorination of water.
+In addition, the contaminated tap water was blamed for a major outbreak of Legionnaires' disease, according to the Natural Resources Defense Council.

 Concerns

-Most bottled water containers are made from recyclable PET plastic, and some of these bottles end up in the waste stream in landfills.
+Most bottled water containers are made from recyclable PET plastic, and most of these bottles end up in the waste stream in landfills.
 The financial and environmental costs of transportation of bottled water has been another concern because of the energy used and the consequent release of carbon dioxide and the potential impact on climate change.

 Bottled water is bought for many different reasons including taste, convenience, poor tap water quality and safety concerns, health concerns and as a substitute for sugary drinks.
 The environmental impact, container safety, water origin, emergency supplies and role of the bottled water industry continue to be areas of concern for many people.
 In some cases it can be shown that bottled water is actually tap water.
 However, it is also argued that the quality specifications for some bottled waters in some jurisdictions are more stringent than the standards for tap-water.
 In the US, bottled water that comes from municipal suppliers must be clearly labeled as such unless it has been sufficiently processed to be labeled as "distilled" or "purified".

 One American study showed that "even in areas with safe tap water, African American and Latino parents were three times more likely to give their children mostly bottled water compared to non-Latino white children, because of their belief that bottled water is safer, cleaner, better tasting, or more convenient."
 The economic implications of this also showed serious inequities: as a percentage of household income, whites reported median spending of 0.4% of their income on bottled water; African Americans and Latinos reported median spending to be more than twice as high."
 The study volunteers, "For poor families, the use of bottled water may lead to less availability of resources for other health needs ... by the rather striking levels of expenditure on water relative to household income."
 On a global scale, markets for bottled water in poorer developing countries are growing rapidly due to increased fears of "contaminated tap water, inadequate municipal water systems, and increased marketing on the part of bottled water companies."
 Sales of bottled water in Mexico, China, and parts of India are rising steeply.